-Interfund transfers represent an allocation of 1.0% (2020 - 1.0%) from income earned on endowments and on restricted funds invested temporarily pursuant to donor agreements, plus 10.0% (2020 - 10.0%) of all new donations received with donor restrictions regarding their designated use, transferred from the Endowment and Restricted Funds to the General Fund in accordance with Foundation policies.
+Interfund transfers represent an allocation of 1.0% (2022- 1.0%) from income earned on endowments invested temporarily pursuant to donor agreements, plus 10.0% (2022 - 10.0%) of all new donations received with donor restrictions regarding their designated use, transferred from the Endowment and Restricted Funds to the General Fund in accordance with Foundation policies.

-Donations received pursuant to pledge agreements entered into prior to fiscal 2021 included transfers at the rate in use at the date of agreement.
+Donations received pursuant to pledge agreements entered into prior to fiscal 2023 included transfers at the rate in use at the date of agreement.